InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Introducing The Trusted Committer Role

 The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
-Think of TCs as the persons in a community that you trust with important technical decisions and with mentoring contributors in order to get their contribution over the finish line.
+Think of TCs as the people in a community that you trust with important technical decisions and with mentoring contributors in order to get their contribution over the finish line.
 The TC role is both a demanding and a rewarding role to fulfill.
 It goes far beyond being an opinionated gatekeeper